sharife/goldenthread-v2/site/content/productions/reorient-2019.md

         title: |
           The Basement
       - image: /img/archive/2017/06/Headshot_BettyShamieh_300x300.jpg
-        subtitle: 'by Betty Shamieh, directed by Michael French'
+        subtitle: by Betty Shamieh, directed by Michael French
         text: >
           A Palestinian teacher is in trouble for teaching <em>The Diary of Anne Frank</em> to her pupils.
 You would never believe who’s laughing at